-For admittance to degree candidacy, students must have satisfied all outstanding prerequisites, completed a minimum of 39 approved course credits, achieved a final grade point average (GPA) of at least 3.0, and completed one internship for credit.
+For admittance to degree candidacy, students must have completed a minimum of 40 approved course credits, achieved a final grade point average (GPA) of at least 3.0, and completed one internship for credit.
 Students must have advanced to degree candidacy before being permitted to attend graduation ceremonies.